Wherein with our knowledge we take flight and soar through the clouds of logic

 Let’s use list comprehension:

-tipnames = [tip.name for tip in terminals]
+tipnames = [tip.name for tip in terminals](Note that we don’t want duplicate pairs like ["seq1", "seq2"] and ["seq2", "seq1"], and also don’t need to count ["seq1", "seq1"])

 name_pairs = set()